Ronald A. Sarasin: Political career

 He was first elected to the Connecticut House of Representatives in 1968 and became the assistant minority leader in 1970.
 In 1972, he ran for Congress from the 5th district against John Monagan, a seven-term veteran of the House.
 Redistricting added several Republican areas to the 5th in 1972 and George McGovern’s poor showing in the 1972 presidential election was hurting Democrats in down-ballot races.
-Sarasin defeated Monagan narrowly.

 In 1974, he ran for re-election against State Representative William R. Ratchford, the speaker of the Connecticut State House.
 Sarasin prevailed amidst the wave of Republican losses to the Watergate babies.
 Ratchford would eventually win election to Congress after Sarasin vacated the seat to run for governor.

-He served as a delegate to the Connecticut State Republican conventions in 1968, 1970, 1972, and 1974 and to the Republican National Convention in 1976.